alexblanche/raytracer_project/Readme.md

 ![Screen](pictures/porsche_glow.jpg)
 Models found at [free3d.com](https://free3d.com/fr/3d-model/wood-stool-303532.html) and [CGTrader.com](https://www.cgtrader.com/free-3d-models/car/sport-car/2016-porsche-911-turbo).

 The program currently handles polygon meshes (composed of triangles and quads) and multiple shapes (triangles, quads, spheres, planes, boxes and cylinders), made up of materials of various reflectivity (from diffuse to glossy, to mirror-like), specular probability (to simulate realistic reflections on non-metallic materials) and refractive index (for water, glass).
 Triangles and quads can be textured with images read from bmp files, and objects can be imported from Wavefront .obj/.mtl files.
 The rendering of polygon meshes is accelerated with the [Bounding Volume Hierarchy](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) method.
 The background may be textured with a 360 image mapped onto a sphere at infinite distance.
-Scenes are defined in a file ```scene.txt``` at the root (see the syntax in ```User-guide.md```).
+Scenes are defined in a file ```scene.txt``` at the root (see the syntax in the [User guide](User-guide.md)).
 The rendered images can be exported as raw data or as a .bmp file.
-The raw data files from multiple renders of the same scene can be merged into a .bmp file, or can be postprocessed to add a glowing effect around bright lights (see ```User-guide.md```).
+The raw data files from multiple renders of the same scene can be merged into a .bmp file, or can be postprocessed to add a glowing effect around bright lights (see the [User guide](User-guide.md)).

 Next steps:
 Future plans involve the introduction of some bidirectionality to the path-tracing (to accelerate the rendering of dark scenes) and a conversion to GPU rendering.